Application Security for Startups and SMEs

-Despite all the media attention on large enterprise data breaches such as Yahoo and TalkTalk, small and medium sized enterprises (SME) don’t feel that they will be a target of an attack given their limited web presence.
+Despite all the media attention on large enterprise data breaches such as Yahoo and TalkTalk, small and medium-sized enterprises (SME) don’t feel that they will be a target of an attack given their limited web presence.
 Based on a number of studies, this is clearly not the case and in fact, SMEs more susceptible to an attack as this report will illustrate.

-Osterman Research’s survey purports that that 71% of SMEs have suffered a security breach during the previous 12 months.
-Since these breaches are rarely made public, most SME’s are reticent about investing in appropriate security measures and personnel to address the risks associated with protecting their brand and their customer’s sensitive data.
+Osterman Research’s survey purports that 71% of SMEs have suffered a security breach during the previous 12 months.
+Since these breaches are rarely made public, most SMEs are reticent about investing in appropriate security measures and personnel to address the risks associated with protecting their brand and their customer’s sensitive data.

 According to the Annual Security Report 2016, 22% of businesses with fewer than 500 employees do not have an executive with direct responsibility and accountability for security.

 Source: Annual Security Report

 However, many SMEs tend to ignore an investment in application layer technologies given the perception that their web presence is not significant enough to attract hackers’ attention.
 SANS Institute’s IT Security Spending Trends reports that companies still spend more on wireless security and network traffic visibility, which suggests that they still consider their network defenses the best means of protecting their sensitive data.
-Given that the majority of security vulnerabilities exist at the application layer, it’s imperative that SMEs start looking beyond the tradition security approach restricted to the network layer.
+Given that the majority of security vulnerabilities exist at the application layer, it’s imperative that SMEs start looking beyond the traditional security approach restricted to the network layer.
 They must have a plan to manage their web presence.

 The ideal solution would be to develop and manage an in-house application security program but given the lack of expertise and budget, this initiative is not tenable for most SMEs.
-With security costs going up and a dearth of cyber security talent in the marketplace, SMEs can’t compete large enterprises to find and retain talent.
+With security costs going up and a dearth of cybersecurity talent in the marketplace, SMEs can’t compete large enterprises to find and retain talent.

-Companies need a holistic application security approach to overcome the challenges of hiring & managing trained security staff without the enterprise-level costs.
+Companies need a holistic application security approach to overcome the challenges of hiring & managing trained security staff without enterprise-level costs.

 Indusface AppTrana helps achieve 360-degree of web application security with detection, protection, and monitoring of web applications a fraction of the cost of hiring an in-house team.
-Offered as a service, it includes web application scanning, malware scanning, defacement monitoring, web application firewall, penetration testing and remediation along with full management of the operation using subject matter experts.
+Offered as a service, it includes web application scanning, malware scanning, defacement monitoring, web application firewall, penetration testing, and remediation along with full management of the operation using subject matter experts.